OCA/l10n-italy/l10n_it_fringe_benefit/README.rst

 Configuration
 =============

-The values of Fringe Benefit Table can be imported from ufficial ACI website.
+The values of Fringe Benefit Table can be imported from official ACI website.
-After the registration, you can download the update from:
+After the registration, you can download the updates from:

 `ACI Fringe Benefit <http://www.aci.it/area-riservata/fringe-benefit.html>`_

 The files are in xlsx format.
-You must convert it to csv format The import will create new vehicles model in the fleet archives.
+You must convert them to csv format.
+The import will create new vehicles model in the fleet archives.